emberjs/rfcs/text/0000-cli-guides.md

 For SEO reasons, the second option is preferred.

-Upon reaching feature parity, [https://ember-cli.com](https://ember-cli.com) will receive the new content.
-Between the first release and feature parity with the old site, content will be hosted at [https://guides.emberjs.com/cli].
+Upon reaching feature parity, [https://ember-cli.com](https://ember-cli.com) will redirect to the new site.
+Ultimately, content will be hosted at [https://cli.emberjs.com/](https://cli.emberjs.com/).
+This improves the SEO of our emberjs domain.

 ### Application architecture